pjlantz/timbuktu/README.md

 ## Details
-Its unclear which exact driver versions on ARM website but on Pixel phones it was introduced in SPL 230305 and patched in 231205.
+Its unclear which CVE this relates to and what are the vulnerable driver versions on ARM website but on Pixel phones it was introduced in SPL 230305 and patched in 231205.
 Pixel 7 and 8 series were vulnerable.

 Drivers must have Command Stream Frontend (CSF) enabled.